rorticus/cli-build/README.md

 The official dojo 2 build command.

-*WARNING* This is beta software.
-It is not yet production ready, so you should use at your own risk.
+*WARNING* This is _beta_ software.
+While we do not anticipate significant changes to the API at this stage, we may feel the need to do so.
+This is not yet production ready, so you should use at your own risk.

 - [Usage](#usage)
 - [Features](#features)